Warakorn - Fotolia

 Even so, Uber retains most of the power.
 Elbanna says the company could give drivers more control of how they work by providing the approximate start and end points of the next job offered, which would allow a driver who wants to stop working shortly to refuse a long trip.
 Instead it punishes those who reject too much work.

-“This is a critical question, whether it is using data for surveillance and punishment or for empowering and to encourage people,” she says.
+“This is a critical question, whether it is using data for surveillance and punishment or for empowering and to encourage people,” says Elbanna.

 She adds that a data watchdog could also help empower drivers, such as by investigating complaints over measurement, with some drivers claiming differences between distances recorded on vehicle milometers and those used by Uber to calculate fares.
 She also thinks there should be guidelines on how work performance data is used, to stop managers using data to carry out surveillance of individuals.

-“Work allocation systems provide an excellent opportunity to integrate ideas we have always wanted,” she says.
+“Work allocation systems provide an excellent opportunity to integrate ideas we have always wanted,” says Elbanna.

 Danish technology company Planday goes some way towards providing such flexibility for shift-based workers.
 Through an app, it allows them to say when they are and are not available and to swap or give up shifts to other workers.

-For the latter, the system checks a receiving worker is happy to accept a transferred shift and lets employers set rules, to ensure that the right skills are available and even to stop named individuals working together.
-It also provides a communications channel for workers who are often outside organisations’ email system, a way to manage holidays and information on earnings.
+For the latter, the system checks a receiving worker is happy to accept a transferred shift and lets employers set rules, to ensure that the right skills are available and even to prevent named individuals working together.
+It also provides a communications channel for workers who are outside an organisation’s email system, a way to manage holidays and information on earnings.